-- (111) Predictions of the Basic Supervaluationist Account: an odd number - a.
-An odd number of guys SLAP punished their son. - a'.
-[Odd g] Sp - b. (a') is true iff [Odd g] p and [Odd g] (p and s) are both true.
+(111) Predictions of the Basic Supervaluationist Account: an odd number a'.
+[Odd g] Sp b. (a') is true iff [Odd g] p and [Odd g] (p and s) are both true.

 Thus (a') is true in particular if exactly five guys punished their son, and exactly three guys punished their son by slapping him.